 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
 The DSL can also be contacted out of school hours if necessary by email or phone.

 When the DSL is absent, the Deputy will act as cover.
 If in exceptional circumstances, the Designated Safeguarding Lead (or Deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the Senior Leadership Team and/or take advice from Local Children's Social Care.
-In these circumstances, any action taken should be shared with the Designated Safeguarding Lead (or deputy) as soon as is practically possible.
+In these circumstances, any action taken should be shared with the Designated Safeguarding Lead (or Deputy) as soon as is practically possible.
 During out of school hours if the DSL and Deputy are not available the Headteacher or Assistant Head will act as cover.
 The DSL will be given the time, funding, training, resources and support to:

-- Manage referrals - Refer cases of suspected abuse to the Local Authority children's Social care as required - Support staff who make referrals to Local Authority Children's Social Care - Refer cases to the Channel Programme where there is a radicalisation concern as required - Support staff who make referrals to the Channel Programme - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - Refer cases where a crime may have been committed to the Police as required.
+- Manage referrals - Understand and keep up-to-date with local safeguarding arrangements. - Refer cases of suspected abuse to the Local Authority children's Social care as required - Support staff who make referrals to Local Authority Children's Social Care - Refer cases to the Channel Programme where there is a radicalisation concern as required - Support staff who make referrals to the Channel Programme - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - Refer cases where a crime may have been committed to the Police as required.

-- Work with others to: - Act as a point of contact with the three safeguarding partners - Liaise with the Headteacher to inform them of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and Police investigations - As required, liaise with the 'Case Manager' and the Designated Officer(s) at the Local Authority for child protection concerns in cases which concern a staff member - Liaise with staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies - Act as a source of support, advice and expertise for all staff.
+Work with others to:

+- Act as a point of contact with the Three Safeguarding Partners - Liaise with the Headteacher to inform them of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and Police investigations - As required, liaise with the 'Case Manager' and the Designated Officer(s) at the Local Authority for child protection concerns in cases which concern a staff member - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs, Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies - Act as a source of support, advice and expertise for all staff.